 It is timely to revisit the equitable principle of estoppel that steps in to provide relief to a party where one party acts to its detriment and alters its position such that it would be prejudiced if the other party departed from the expectation that was created or encouraged.
 The case of Doueihi v Construction Technologies Australia Pty Ltd NSWCA 105 seems to be a surprise result given a long line of cases that has struggled to succeed in claims of estoppel in commercial leases where there is a lack of detail of the agreed leasing arrangement.

 However, the circumstances of this case differ from the context of usual commercial negotiations and where, as such, the expectation of the party differs from an experienced commercial operator.
-One of the significant factors in this decision is that the parties were related, being members of the same family.
+One of significant factor in this decision is that the parties were related, being members of the same family.

 - Mr Hogan (the director and major shareholder of Construction Technologies Australia Pty Ltd (CTA) had initiated discussions with the four appellants (co-owners) about purchasing certain property and then granting a lease to CTA.
 Three of the four co-owners were Mr Hogan’s wife, mother-in-law and sister-in-law (the Vatselias family).